How To Watch Movies on Kodi

-Kodi is one of the best media centers for Windows and other platforms.
-When it comes to watching movies, Kodi is hard to beat.
-The software enables you to watch films from video files, CD or DVD and streaming add-ons that stream them from other sources.
+Kodi is a free media center available on Windows, Mac, Linux, Android, Raspberry Pi, iOS, and even more environments.
+It is a terrific media centers that is hard to beat when it comes to watching movies or video files.
+Kodi enables you to watch films from video files, CD or DVD, and streaming add-ons that stream them from other sources.
 As such, you can watch a variety of films in Kodi even if you don’t have a huge movie library of your own!

-If you don’t already have Kodi, add the latest v17 Krypton to Windows from this page.
+As of summer 2018, the stable release build of Kodi is version 17, code name Krypton.
+(Version 18, code name Leia, is in alphatest.)
+This tutorial will use Krypton for its examples; Leia shouldn’t change much, if any, basic functionality.
+If you don’t already have Kodi, you can download Krypton for Windows from this page.
 Click the Windows icon there and press Installer to save the media center’s setup wizard to your hard drive.
 Then open the installer to add Kodi v17 to Windows.
-Thereafter, you can set up your very own cinema with movie files, DVDs and streaming add-ons.
+Thereafter, you can set up your very own home cinema with movie files, DVDs and streaming add-ons.

 Watching Movies From CD, DVD or Blu-ray Discs

-You can also configure the movie to play automatically in Kodi after inserting its disc.
+You can also configure movies to play automatically in Kodi after inserting the disc.
 Click the cog icon at the top of Kodi’s sidebar and select Player settings.
 Select Discs on the Kodi sidebar to open the settings shown in the snapshot directly below.

 Those options include DVD and Blu-ray settings.
 Play DVDs automatically is one option you can select under DVD.
 Click Play DVDs automatically to activate that setting.
 Now when you insert a DVD, its movie will start playing automatically in Kodi.